zishe/AnyDo/web-client/README.md

-Apollo Bookstore Client
+AnyDo Client
 =======================
-React Apollo based bookstore client.
+React Apollo based app client.

 Dev Build
 ---------
 Make sure that the .env file is pointing to the correct server URLs.
-By default it points to the Apollo Bookstore Server.
+By default it points to the Apollo Server.

 ```bash
 $ yarn